sd17fall/softdes.web/_assignments/mini-project-4-interactive-visualization.md

 ### Project Proposal

 {% assign part = page.parts[1] %}
-_Due: {{ part.due | date: '%a %b %-d' }}_
+_Due: {{ part.due | date: site.part_due_date_format }}_

 You can begin working on a project proposal as soon as you select your partner.
-Part of the {{ part.due | date: '%A %-m/%-d' }} class will be dedicated to approving project proposals.
+Part of the {{ part.due | date: site.date_format }} class will be dedicated to approving project proposals.
 We encourage you to speak with NINJAs before this date during office hours (or an impromptu session arranged via Slack).
-By classtime on {{ part.due | date: '%A %-m/%-d' }}, you should be able to provide a link to a proposal document (*e.g.*, a Google doc) that describes the main idea of your project.
+By classtime on {{ part.due | date: site.date_format }}, you should be able to provide a link to a proposal document (*e.g.*, a Google doc) that describes the main idea of your project.
 The professors will review the proposals approved by NINJAs.

 Your proposal document should address: